Darlin' Cory

-"Darlin' Cory" (also "Darling Corey" or "Darling Cora") (Roud 5723) is a well-known American folk song about love, loss, and moonshine.
+"Darlin' Cory" (also "Darling Corey" or "Darling Cora") (Roud 5723) is an American folk song about love, loss, and moonshine.
 It is similar in theme to "Little Maggie" and "The Gambling Man" but is not considered the same as those songs.

 Early printed versions

 The earliest published version of "Darlin' Corey" occurs as verses within the song "The Gambling Man", collected from oral tradition by folklorist Cecil Sharp, as sung by Mrs. Clercy Deeton, at Mine Fork, Burnsville, N.C., on Sept.
 19, 1918.
 (Note: It occurs only in version B of this song (i.e., "The Gambling Man"), published as No. 152 (with tune) in English Folk Songs from the Southern Appalachians (1936).)
 The text (without tune) was also published as "Little Cora" in Harvey H. Fuson's Ballads of the Kentucky Highlands (London, 1931).
 A version from the singing of Aunt Molly Jackson appears in the book Our Singing Country (1941) by John A. Lomax and Alan Lomax.
 It is also included in Folk Song, U.S.A. by John A. and Alan Lomax, Charles Seeger and Ruth Crawford Seeger (Duell, Sloan and Pearce, 1947), pp. 310–311.